wandb/docs/docs/guides/hosting/self-managed/azure-tf.md

   * Install [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
   * We recommend creating a Git repository with the code that will be used, but you can keep your files locally.

-2. **Create the `terraform.tfvars` file** The `tvfars` file content can be customized according to the installation type, but the minimum recommended will look like the example below.
+2. Create the `terraform.tfvars` file.
+The `tvfars` file content can be customized according to the installation type, but the minimum recommended will look like the example below.
    ```bash
     namespace     = "wandb"
     wandb_license = "xxxxxxxxxxyyyyyyyyyyyzzzzzzz"